Founder | Managing Director, Prolog Healthy Living Funds

 I would like to be the world’s best downhill skier.

-My favorite books are Smiley’s People and The Feynmann Lectures.
+My favorite books are Smiley’s People and The Feynman Lectures.